-Born in 1985 on the Danish Island of Bornholm, Bjarke Mogensen quickly made a name for himself as an internationally acclaimed accordion virtuoso and as a versatile musician with a keen ear for different styles.
-At the age of 13 he made his debut as a soloist in a German TV broadcast with the Munich Symphony Orchestra with millions of viewers.
+Born on the Danish Island of Bornholm, Bjarke Mogensen quickly made a name for himself as an internationally acclaimed accordion virtuoso and as a versatile musician with a keen ear for different styles.
+At the age of 13 he made his debut as a soloist with the Munich Symphony Orchestra in a German TV broadcast with millions of viewers.
 Since then an unusual curiosity and search for new sounds and expressions has taken him on musical paths where few other musicians have ventured before as a highly sought-after soloist in the classical music world.

-Bjarke Mogensen has given solo concerts all over the world from New York to Moscow, from Iceland to Turkey.
-He has performed chamber music with violinist Gidon Kremer and cellist Andreas Brantelid.
+Bjarke has given solo concerts all over the world from New York to Moscow, from Iceland to China.
+He has performed chamber music in duo with among others violinist Gidon Kremer and violist Tatjana Masurenko.
 As a soloist he has worked with orchestras such as the Moscow Virtuosi, Kremerata Baltica, Slovak State Philharmonic Orchestra, The Tiroler Symphony Orchestra, the Danish National Symphony Orchestra, Prague Radio Orchestra and the Copenhagen Philharmonic.

 Bjarke Mogensen’s repertoire is almost unlimited, with a span ranging from folk music and accordion classics over his own arrangements and transcriptions to brand new works for accordion as well as improvisation.